hercules-ci/blog.hercules-ci.com/_posts/2019-09-30-recent-cachix-downtime.md

 (ConnectionFailure Network.BSD.getProtocolByName: does not exist (no such protocol name: tcp)))
 ```

-Most importantly, there were no logs after we downtime was triggered and until the restart:
+Most importantly, there were no logs after downtime was triggered and until the restart:

 ```log
 Sep 06 17:15:48 cachix-production.cachix cachix-server[6488]: Network.Socket.recvBuf: resource vanished (Connection reset by peer)